linkml/linkml/sphinx/intro/tutorial01.md

       age:
 ```

-(note that all files are available in the example folder of this repository)
+(note that all files are available in the [examples/tutorial](https://github.com/linkml/linkml/tree/main/examples/tutorial) folder of this repository)

 ## Converting to JSON-Schema

-Now run the following command on the file you hust created:
+Now run the following command on the file you just created:

 ```bash
 gen-json-schema personinfo.yaml